spacepy/spacepy/Doc/source/install.rst

 For installing the NASA CDF library to support :mod:`~spacepy.pycdf`, see the platform-specific instructions linked below.

+The first time a user imports SpacePy, it automatically creates the :doc:`configuration directory <configuration>`.

 If you need further assistance, you can `open an issue
 <https://github.com/spacepy/spacepy/issues>`_.